 Chase Ultimate Rewards Review: Tips, Transfer Partners & More

-Chase currently operates its credit card rewards program under the brand name of Chase Ultimate Rewards, which replaced the “Flexible Rewards” moniker just a few years ago.
-The Ultimate Rewards program features some of the most popular cards on the market, such as the Sapphire Preferred Card and the Ink Plus Business Card.
-Enabling cardholders to earn points with every dollar they spend, the program’s versatile nature allows its members to redeem for rewards ranging from travel amenities to gift cards for the biggest stores around.
+Ultimate Rewards is the name of Chase’s rewards program, having replaced “Flexible Rewards” a few years ago.
+The Ultimate Rewards program features some of the most popular cards on the market, such as Chase Sapphire Preferred and Chase Ink Plus for Business.

 Best Ultimate Rewards Credit Cards